Security

 Request bodies are limited to 100 KB by default.
 Requests exceeding this limit receive a 413 Payload too large response.

-Webhook URLs configured on apps must use HTTPS in production environments.
-This ensures that inbound SMS payloads delivered to your application are encrypted in transit.
+- HTTPS required — Webhook URLs must use HTTPS in production environments, ensuring payloads are encrypted in transit.

 Best practices